shakacode/react_on_rails/README.md

 ## Features and Why React on Rails?

 Given that rails/webpacker gem already provides basic React integration, why would you use "React on Rails"?

-Server rendering, often used for SEO and performance, is not offered by rails/webpacker.
+1. Server rendering, often used for SEO crawler indexing and UX performance, is not offered by rails/webpacker.
 1. The easy passing of props directly from your Rails view to your React components rather than having your Rails view load and then make a separate 1request to your API.
 1. [Redux](https://github.com/reactjs/redux) and [React Router](https://github.com/reactjs/react-router) integration.
 1. [Internationalization (I18n) and (localization)](https://github.com/shakacode/react_on_rails/blob/master/docs/basics/i18n.md)